michaelosunga/open_flood_risk_mapping_in_kenya/training/Session5.md

 **What will you learn from this module?**

  ***How does flood risk compare across different wards/ sub-counties within a county?***
- - Using the graphical modeller in:
+- Using the QGIS [graphic modeller](https://docs.qgis.org/3.34/en/docs/) in:
    - Computing number of settlements at risk of floods at various return periods across all wards
    - Computing number of vulnerable communities at risk of floods at various return periods across all wards
    - Computing number of relevant points of interests (POIs) at risk of floods at various return periods across all wards